Come back to medical care

 - Cultural and language barriers

-As part of the SOM Project, participants will be asked to complete a survey through an online mechanism every six months for which they will receive a $50 gift card.
+As part of the SOM program, participants will be asked to complete a survey through an online mechanism every six months during which they will receive a $50 gift card.
 Participation in the evaluation will remain anonymous and no identifiable data will be collected.

 Director of Special Projects, AIDS Foundation of Chicago